araffin/srl-zoo/README.md

 ### Launch script
-Located [here](launch.sh), it is a shell script that launches multiple grid searches, train the baselines and call the report script.
+Located [here](launch.sh), it is a shell script that launches multiple grid searches, trains the baselines and calls the report script.
 You have to edit `$data_folder` and make sure of the parameters for knn evaluation before running it:
 ```
 ./launch.sh